ortizmeraz/Morphology/Material/Transit Oriented Development/A-Ibraeva, et. al. (2020).md

 ---
-Title: 			Transit-oriented development: A review of research achievements and challenges
+Title: 			'Transit-oriented development: A review of research achievements and challenges'
 Author:			Ibraeva, et. al.
 Year:			2020
 Added in:		2022-01-03